-).
+Our tour will begin with the expansive Hospital de Sant Pau.
+This ambitious structure, designed by top architect Lluís Domènech i Montaner in 1930 and covering nine square city blocks, has served as an active hospital until 2009.
 After five years of intense renovations, the complex has recently reopened to the public and now houses cultural and academic institutions, such as the United Nations University and the Casa Asia.
-We’ll explore this space, learning about the Modernisme movement, architect Montaner, and Barcelona's overall urban planning.
+We’ll explore this space, learning about the Modernisme movement, architect Montaner, and Barcelona's urban planning and development since the 1930s.

-What is a private tour?
+What is a private tour of the Sagrada Família?

-Our private tours are limited exclusively to travelers in your party.
+Our private tours are limited exclusively to travelers in your group.
 They are designed to provide a learning experience that is completely tailored to you and your traveling companions.
 Private tours give you more flexibility with scheduling (you decide when the walk best fits in your trip), the ability to tailor your itinerary (we'll work to match the itinerary to the interests and dynamics of your group), and more personalized time with your guide.

-What is a semi-private tour?
+What is a small group tour?

-Our semi-private tours cover many of the same itineraries as our private tours, but they place you with other travelers in groups of 6 or less.
+Our small group tours cover many of the same itineraries as our private tours, but they place you with other travelers in groups of 6 or less.
 They operate on a pre-scheduled calendar, and are designed to provide an opportunity to engage with and learn from other travelers.
-Most of our semi-private tours require at least three (3) participants to run, although there is some variation from walk to walk.
-However, there is some variation from walk to walk.
-As you sign up for a tentative walk we display the minimum number required in order to confirm.
+Most of our small group tours require at least three 3 participants to run, although there is some variation between tours.
+As you sign up for a tentative tour we display the minimum number required in order to confirm.

 Yes.
 We will have an in-depth visit to both the interior and exterior of Gaudí's incredible masterpiece.Is this tour wheelchair accessible?